copycopter/style-guide/README.md

 * Avoid comments.
 * Avoid global variables.
 * Avoid long parameter lists.
-* Avoid `TODO` comments.
 * Be consistent.
-* Comments longer than a word are capitalized and use punctuation.
-Use one space before the first word of a comment and one space after periods.
 * Delete trailing whitespace.
 * Don't duplicate the functionality of a built-in library.
 * Don't over-design.